 If the only goal is to get as much done as possible in the 48 or 72h, then you should probably resist the urge to refactor the code even as the project changes and screams for it.
 Just keep moving forward and add features to what you already have.

-Aside from making a game, my goals here were also to prototype new ideas, find areas where my game engine is lacking, and improve my skills.
-At the time I thought it right to circle back to certain things I already implemented and make them a little better.
-Now that the deadline passed, I wonder what features or game balancing I could have done during that time instead.
+Aside from making a game, my goals were to also prototype new ideas, find areas where my engine is lacking, and improve my skills in whatever small ways I can.
+At the time I thought it right to circle back to certain things I already implemented and make them a little nicer.
+Now that the deadline passed, I wonder what features or balance adjustments I could have done during that time instead.

 Even though I planned all my work in detail, I did not schedule it.
-Next time I will book actual blocks of time for each category (Mechanics, Graphics, Packaging, etc.) and switch working between them accordingly.
-The final 8 hours could be reserved as a "catch-all" to tie everything together.
+Next time I will book actual blocks of time for each category like Mechanics, Graphics, Packaging, etc. and switch working between them.
+The last few hours could be a catch-all to tie everything together.